-Project Management Professional (PMP) vs. Agile Certified Practitioner (PMI-ACP)
+Project Management Professional (PMP)® vs. PMI Agile Certified Practitioner (PMI-ACP)® Certification in Software Development

 Both of these project management certifications require expertise in two very different approaches.
-Before you can understand the difference between PMP vs. PMI-ACP, you first need to learn about the methodologies on which these certifications are based – waterfall vs. Agile.
+Before you can understand the difference between PMP and PMI-ACP certifications, you first need to learn about the methodologies on which these certifications are based – waterfall vs. Agile.

 When you think of project management practices and schedules, you likely think of the waterfall method, on which the PMP certification is based.
 This is the most traditional method of project development and completion.
 One feature unique to this methodology is that it includes three distinct phases – planning, development, and testing.